checkly/puppeteer-to-playwright/README.md

 - File upload
 - File download
 - Request/response interception
+- Multiple contexts / tabs

-If you would like to implement these, see our [how to contribute](#-how-to-contribute) section.
+Still, these might very well be implemented in the near future.
+If you would like to help, see our [how to contribute](#-how-to-contribute) section.

 ## 🚢 Getting Started